 This page contains affiliate links.
 Learn more.

 Chiang Mai city, or more specifically the modern Nimmanhaemin area, has got it’s own full service integrative clinic to offer same set of treatments that were previously available only in Bangkok and in some remotely located resorts like Tao Garden.
-Absolute Health has it’s headquarters in Bangkok, but since 2013 have had a branch in Chiang Mai as well to serve the growing medical tourism in Thailand.
+Absolute Health has it’s headquarters in Bangkok, but since 2013 have had a branch in Chiang Mai as well to serve the growing wellness tourism in Thailand.
 Other branches are in Pattaya and Khon Kaen.
 Previously there was only Balavi Natural Health Center that was offering something similar, but more holistic and natural approach, while Absolute Health is trying to offer the most top notch biohacking modalities, but without such large facilities and pool.

 On my latest travels over the winter season 2016-2017 I spent few weeks in Chiang Mai again and after some persistent attempts to find out whether they would like to be featured on my site I got a pass from one of their head doctors in Bangkok, Dr.Jay.
 I was offered a discount in SCIO scanning to see how they perform in that regard, but they can provide almost every modern integrative treatment from stem-cell therapy and EDTA chelation to hormone panels and nutraceutical drips.
 I saw one “farang” osteopath as well.